 Phi Theta Kappa International Honor Society - Beta Epsilon Mu Chapter

 The purpose of Phi Theta Kappa is to recognize and encourage scholarship among associate degree students.

 To achieve this purpose, Phi Theta Kappa provides opportunities for the development of leadership and service, for an intellectual climate to exchange ideas and ideals, for lively fellowship for scholars, and for stimulation of interest in continuing academic excellence.

-Each fall and spring semester invitation for membership is extended by the Beta Epsilon Mu Chapter to students who are currently enrolled, have completed at least 12 academic transferrable credit hours of coursework leading to an associate degree, and have a cumulative GPA of 3.5 or higher (transferable courses only).
+Each semester invitation for membership is extended by the Beta Epsilon Mu Chapter to students who are currently enrolled, have completed at least 12 academic transferrable credit hours of coursework leading to an associate degree, and have a cumulative GPA of 3.5 or higher.

 For further information, contact the Academic Excellence Office at 956-872-6440.